kjell/mcn-2020-git-haiku/index.md

-Old dark sleepy pool
+Now that eyes of hawks
-oh voices of the wild ducks
+even the crickets' singing
-Basho lines the moon
+This autumn evening.